 GPS Coordinates: 46.13402, -123.88054

-Trek from Fort Clatsop in Lewis & Clark National Park to Netul Landing along the Lewis and Clark River, where lush riverbanks and towering evergreens are home to a variety of wildlife.
+Trek from Fort Clatsop in Lewis & Clark National Historical Park to Netul Landing along the Lewis and Clark River, where lush riverbanks and towering evergreens are home to a variety of wildlife.

 Photo Credit: Don Frank // Netul River/South Slough Loop Trail